 The Captain's Coffee

 Low acidity and a smooth, syrupy body.
-An accompaniment of dark chocolate, vanilla bean, and just a hint of black pepper.
+An accompaniment of baker's chocolate, vanilla bean, and just a hint of cedar.
 Great for roasting dark.

 Acidity & Brightness: Sweet, with low acidity.